 The SteelSeries Arctis Pro Wireless are better overall gaming headphones than the Drop + Sennheiser/EPOS PC38X.
 The SteelSeries have a virtual soundstage feature, though we don't currently test its performance, and their mic has a better noise handling performance.
 They can also be used wirelessly, support Bluetooth for more casual use, and are compatible with SteelSeries Engine software, which offers a graphic EQ and presets to help adjust their sound to your liking.
 However, the Drop are more comfortable and have more consistent audio delivery.

-The Drop + Sennheiser/EPOS PC38X are slightly better gaming headphones than the HyperX Cloud Alpha S. While both are similarly comfortable, the Drop have a more neutral sound profile, which some users may prefer, and their boom mic offers better overall performance.
+The Drop + Sennheiser/EPOS PC38X are slightly better gaming headphones than the HyperX Cloud Alpha S. While both are similarly comfortable, the Drop have a flatter sound profile out of the box, which some users may prefer, and their boom mic offers better overall performance.
 The HyperX are better built and compatible with HyperX Ngenuity software, though it doesn't offer much customization.

 SteelSeries Arctis Pro GameDAC and the Drop + Sennheiser/EPOS PC38X have different strengths, and you may prefer one over the other.
 The SteelSeries are more customizable gaming headphones thanks to their GameDAC.
 They're compatible with SteelSeries Engine software, which offers a graphic EQ and presets so you can adjust them to your liking.
 They have better controls and have a closed-back design, which allows them to block out a bit more background noise.
 However, the Drop are more comfortable and, thanks to their open-back design, have a more spacious passive soundstage.
 Their boom mic also offers a better recording quality.